zilishen/documentation/content/includes/installation/optional-installation-steps.md

 1. (Optional) If you use Vault, follow the steps in the [Configure Vault]({{< relref "admin-guides/configuration/configure-vault.md" >}}) guide to update the `/etc/nms/nms.conf` file.
 If you don't do so, NGINX Management Suite won't be able to connect to Vault.

-1. (Optional) If you use SELinux, follow the steps in the [Configure SELinux]({{< relref "admin-guides/configuration/configure-selinux.md" >}}) guide to load the SELinux policy that's included with NGINX Management Suite, take the following steps:
+1. (Optional) If you use SELinux, follow the steps in the [Configure SELinux]({{< relref "admin-guides/configuration/configure-selinux.md" >}}) guide to load the SELinux policy that's included with NGINX Management Suite.

 <!-- Do not remove.
 Keep this code at the bottom of the include -->
 <!-- DOCS-1030 -->